davenquinn/iPad-strat-tools/README.md

-It includes a description of an iPad workflow for section-measuring, a set of PDF section axes to use as a GoodNotes template, and a command-line tool, `stack-section`, that stacks rendered section pages into a complete section.
+It includes a description of an iPad workflow for section-measuring, a set of PDF section axes to use as a GoodNotes template, and a command-line tool, `stack-section`, that stacks rendered section pages into a complete column.
+Other tools can be added as needed.

 # The workflow: stratigraphic measurement in GoodNotes

 The iPad Pro, with its Apple Pencil, has the potential to completely change how we do field geology.
-One of the easiest ways to see its potential is to use it to measure a section in the field – gone are the days of tediously scanning your field notebook, massive layouts in Photoshop, and finicky graphics tablets.
-Or giant sheets of vellum.
+One of the clearest demonstrations of its potential is using it to measure a section in the field – gone are the days of tediously scanning your field notebook, massive layouts in Photoshop, and finicky graphics tablets.
+Or transcribing onto sheets of vellum.

 Stylus-enabled note-taking apps allow drawing like paper on a consistent set of axes, in an intuitive and robust way.
 They also support progressive enhancement